cwbaker/forge/docs/reference/index.md

 - [Graph Functions](graph-functions.md) describes functions to interact with the dependency graph.

-- [Path Functions](path-functions.md) describe functions for treating strings as native and portable paths.
+- [Path Functions](path-functions.md) describes functions for treating strings as native and portable paths.

-- [Prototype Functions](prototype-functions.md) describe functions that create target and toolset prototypes.
+- [Prototype Functions](prototype-functions.md) describes functions that create target and toolset prototypes.

-- [System Functions](system-functions.md) describe functions that interact with the system including executing tools as external processes.
+- [System Functions](system-functions.md) describes functions that interact with the system including executing tools as external processes.

 - [Target](target.md) describes targets and their methods.